WEBINARS

 Utilizing ICME to overcome materials challenges and accelerate alloy development

 This webinar is the first in a series by QuesTek designed to introduce attendees to Integrated Computational Materials Engineering (ICME), the advantages it provides, and how it may be used to solve materials challenges.
-We will also discuss QuesTek’s new ICMD® software, its purpose, and its place within the Integrated Computational Materials Engineering (ICME) software landscape.
-We will cover the currently available Toolkits for alloy optimization, design, and qualification, and key capabilities enabled by ICMD®.
+We discuss QuesTek’s new ICMD® software, its purpose, and its place within the Integrated Computational Materials Engineering (ICME) software landscape.
+We cover the currently available Toolkits for alloy optimization, design, and qualification, and key capabilities enabled by ICMD®.

 Alloy Composition and Processing Optimization with ICMD® materials design software

 QuesTek has been applying its Integrated Computational Materials Engineering (ICME) approach using its ICMD® materials design software to optimizing alloy compositions and manufacturing processes for a wide range of industries, pushing the limits of materials performance.
 The ICMD® platform integrates QuesTek Innovation’s proven library of models, genomic data sets, software, and analytics into a comprehensive SaaS product.
 The ICMD® platform and its toolkits enable materials design and simulation, informatics and analytics, qualification, and certification.
-These toolkits enable users to improve their materials and processes radically faster and at a lower cost compared to traditional trial-and-error or DOE approaches.

 Accelerated Qualification and Certification of Materials with ICMD® materials design software

 Accelerated Insertion of Materials (AIM) is a methodology for rapidly qualifying materials for specific applications by coupling modeling, simulation and testing across all stages of component and material development.
-This allows for:

 -rapidly iterating on design concepts that will be most beneficial to the target application,